The Women Behind CRISPR

 Women in Science

 As women in science are often overlooked, this Nobel Prize win is major.
 For the first time in history, a team of only women have won this Nobel Prize.
 Although women are socialized early on to act and think certain ways, people like Jennifer Doduna and Emmanuelle Charpentier can hopefully spur confidence and proactivity in generations to come.
-Moreover, things are already looking up as increasingly, more women enter science.
+Moreover, things are already looking up as increasingly, more women enter science fields.

 Free to use, no attribution required.